How to Uninstall or Remove Packages from CentOS

 How to Remove Packages with Dependencies Using Yum

-Package dependencies are binaries, libraries, and modules on which software rely on.
-When installing software, it will automatically download and store the required dependencies.
+Package dependencies are binaries, libraries, and modules on which software relies.
+When installing software, it automatically downloads and installs the required dependencies.

 In most cases, deleting software from the local package manager will also erase its dependencies (unless other programs require them).

-Still, there are instances in which these dependencies have to be removed manually.
+Still, there are instances where these dependencies must be removed manually.

 yum autoremove [package_name]